NoteDance/Note-documentation/README.md

-kernel.data(x_train,y_train)         #input train data to the kernel manager=Manager()                    #create manager object to share data among processes kernel.init(manager)                 #initialize shared data with the manager kernel.restore('save.dat',manager)           #restore the neural network from a file for p in range(3):                   #loop over the processes
+kernel.data(x_train,y_train)         #input train data to the kernel manager=Manager()                    #create manager object to share data among processes kernel.init(manager)                 #initialize shared data with the manager kernel.restore('model.dat',manager)           #restore the neural network from a file for p in range(3):                   #loop over the processes
 	Process(target=kernel.train,args=(p,)).start() #start each process with the train function and pass the process id as argument
 ```